RaunakKSingh78/student-doc-assistant/README.md

 # Student Document Assistant
 **IITISoC 2026 — AI / ML Track**

 A Retrieval-Augmented Generation (RAG) assistant for IIT Indore students.
-Ask any question about institutional courses, and the system retrieves the relevant source passages and generates a grounded answer with citations.
+Ask any question about hostel policies and institutional courses, and the system retrieves the relevant source passages and generates a grounded answer with citations.

 ---